IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/pg_cext.md

+# External Languages in PostgreSQL:
+External languages in PostgreSQL provide a powerful way to integrate additional programming languages, extending the database's capabilities beyond its native support.
+Developers can use these languages to implement custom functionality, access external libraries, and leverage their expertise in preferred programming languages.

+Using external languages offers several advantages:

+1. **Language Flexibility:** Integrate a wide range of languages like Python, Ruby, or Java to perform tasks that may not be as straightforward in SQL.

+2. **Code Reusability:** Reuse existing code written in preferred languages, reducing development time and effort.

+3. **Performance Optimization:** Choose languages with performance advantages for specific tasks, improving the overall extension efficiency.

+4. **Ecosystem Integration:** Tap into well-established language ecosystems, leveraging community-contributed libraries and best practices.

+To utilize external languages in a PostgreSQL extension, follow these steps:

+1. **Implement the Language:** Develop the code and functionality to support the external language within the extension.

+2. **Define the Language in Control File:** Specify the external language requirement and provide integration details in the extension's control file.

+3. **Register the Language:** Use `CREATE EXTENSION` in PostgreSQL to install and enable the extension, recognizing the external language.

+4. **Write Functions and Stored Procedures:** Utilize the external language to implement the desired functionality in functions and stored procedures.

 # Quick Start: Creating a PostgreSQL Extension using C as an External Language

 In this quick start guide, we will create a simple PostgreSQL extension using C as an external language.
 The extension will include a function to add two numbers.